unixwzrd/unixwzrd.github.io/html/projects/text-generation-webui-macos/_drafts/2025-02-21-text-generation-webui-macos-introduction.md

 # draft: true      (will show up with --drafts flag)
 draft: true
 published: true
+excerpt: "Welcome to the Text Generation WebUI macOS project blog.
+Here we'll share updates, insights, and progress on our development journey."
 ---

 Welcome to the Text Generation WebUI macOS project blog.
 Here we'll share updates, insights, and progress on our development journey.